Placidus B. Amama

 Professional experience

 Placidus Amama received a bachelor’s degree in chemistry from the University of Calabar, Nigeria, in 1992.
-He received the Japanese government scholarship for graduate students in 1996 and pursued an integrated program completing his master’s and doctorate in environmental engineering at Yokohama National University, Japan, in 1997 and 2002, respectively.
-After completion of his doctorate, he conducted two postdoctoral fellowships at the department of chemical engineering at Yale University (2002 – 2004) and Birck Nanotechnology Center, Purdue University (2004 – 2007) as a NASA-INaC fellow.
-He then worked as a research engineer at the Materials and Manufacturing Directorate, Air Force Research Laboratory from 2007 until he joined the faculty at K-State in August 2013.
-Amama spent the summer of 2016 working for Nanoconduction, a startup company in Silicon Valley.
+He received the Japanese government scholarship (Monbukagakushō) for graduate students in 1996 and pursued an integrated program at Yokohama National University, Japan, where he completed his master’s and doctoral degrees in environmental engineering in 1997 and 2002, respectively.
+Following his doctorate, he conducted postdoctoral research at the Department of Chemical Engineering, Yale University (2002 – 2004) and the Birck Nanotechnology Center, Purdue University (2004 – 2007) as a NASA-INaC fellow.
+Amama spent the summer of 2006 working for Nanoconduction Inc., a Silicon Valley startup.
+From 2007, he worked as a research engineer at the Materials and Manufacturing Directorate, Air Force Research Laboratory at WP-AFB, until he joined the faculty at K-State in August 2013.

 Research